zla-io/trust-keystore/README.md

 A general-purpose Ethereum keystore for managing wallets.
 This is part of the [iOS Zilla app](https://itunes.apple.com/us/app/zilla-the-safe-easy-ico-app/id1318638544?mt=8), but can be used standalone.
 It supports:

+- [x] Creating new wallets from the mnemonic word list
 - [x] Creating new wallets from a private key
 - [x] Loading JSON wallet files
 - [x] Loading BIP39 mnemonic phrase backups